 Then he walked back toward his fire.

 After a while he spoke again.
-His human tongue was accented and economical, each word placed like a stone crossing a stream.
+His human tongue was accented and economical, each word arriving separately, with room around it.

 “Grakh took carcass,” he said.
 He tilted his head toward the forequarter.
 “Kept what matters.”

-Philip looked at the hinds, the backstraps, the tenderloin already resting on a flat stone near the coals.
+Philip noted the hinds, the backstraps, the tenderloin already resting on a flat stone near the coals.

 “You planned that,” Philip said.
 “The quartering.
 You knew they’d come.”